-Guidance to access the EWS interface is provided in chapter 5 "Configure the printer" starting with section "How to find the printer's IP address or hostname".
-EWS is accessed via a web browser with the TOE's address or hostname as described in section "How to access the EWS".
+Guidance to access the EWS interface is provided in chapter 5 Configure the printer starting with section How to find the printer's IP address or hostname.
+EWS is accessed via a web browser with the TOE's address or hostname as described in section How to access the EWS.

-Guidance to access the REST interface is provided in chapter 6 "Operational guidance" section "REST Web Services authentication" includes which credentials are used to authenticate against the TOE and the mechanisms used by the TOE to authenticate users.
+Guidance to access the REST interface is provided in chapter 6 Operational guidance section REST Web Services authentication includes which credentials are used to authenticate against the TOE and the mechanisms used by the TOE to authenticate users.

-Since all the remote administrative interfaces listed above are connected via IPsec thus the evaluator looked for guidance on IPsec.
-The evaluator found in [CCECG] chapter 5, "Configure the printer", section "IPsec" as guidance dedicated to IPsec.
-This section is very detailed providing proper instructions to configure IPsec including creating an address template and service template as well as IPsec/Firewall template (including specification of cryptographic-related settings defined in [ST] and IPsec/Firewall rules.
+Since all the remote administrative interfaces listed above are connected via IPsec, the evaluator analysed the guidance on IPsec.
+The evaluator found in [CCECG] chapter Configure the printer section IPsec the guidance dedicated to IPsec.
+This section is very detailed providing proper instructions to configure IPsec including creating an address template and service templates as well as IPsec policies (including specification of cryptographic-related settings defined in [ST] and IPsec rules.

-The evaluator determined that appropriate guidance is provided for establishing each trusted path defined in FTP TRP.1(a) of [ST].
+The evaluator determined that appropriate guidance is provided for establishing each trusted path defined in FTP\TRP.1(a) of [ST]\d.

-Assurance Activity AA-FTP TRP.1-A-ATE-01
+Assurance Activity AA-FTP\TRP.1-A-ATE-01

-- 1. The evaluators shall ensure that communications using each specified (in the operational guidance) remote administration method is tested during the course of the evaluation, setting up the connections as described in the operational guidance and ensuring that communication is successful. - For each method of remote administration supported, the evaluator shall follow the operational guidance to ensure that there is no available interface that can be used by a remote user to establish a remote administrative sessions without invoking the trusted path. - The evaluator shall ensure, for each method of remote administration, the channel data are not sent in plaintext.
+- 1. The evaluators shall ensure that communications using each specified (in the operational guidance) remote administration method is tested during the course of the evaluation, setting up the connections as described in the operational guidance and ensuring that communication is successful. - 2.
+For each method of remote administration supported, the evaluator shall follow the operational guidance to ensure that there is no available interface that can be used by a remote user to establish a remote administrative sessions without invoking the trusted path. - 3.
+The evaluator shall ensure, for each method of remote administration, the channel data are not sent in plaintext.